fanhuan/script/_posts/2014-03-02-Unix-commends.md

 + `command > file` dump the standard output into a file. e.g. `pwd > pwd.txt`, then you can use `cat pwd.txt` to have a look at the file. `>` will rewrite a file if it already exits. `>>` will append to an exist file instead of rewrite it.
 + `mkdir /tmp/user` will create a new directory named as user.
 All files in `/tmp` will be deleted after computer shutdown.
 + `cat day1.R` have a look at a text file in within the current directory, e.g. day1.R.
 You can also use `cat day1.R day2.R` to print two files. `cat day*` will print all files begin with day.
 You can also use `cat day* > all.R` to save all files into one file.
++ `cat filefolder/*` print the contents of all of the files in the filefolder directory.
 + `less day1.R` only read a few part of day1.R.
 Press `q` to quit the reading, `space` to go forward, `b` to go backward, `g` to go to the begining, `G` to go to the end, `/` to search a word, but only forwardly.
 + `cp file file_backup` copy a file.
 + `mv file_backup /tmp/user` move the file into the /tmp/user directory.